hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

-We performed many tests with different combinations to find out how the interplay between various factors causes the runtime to either keep up or fail.
+We performed many tests with different combinations to find out how the interplay between various factors causes the runtime to either keep up or fall behind.
 In the end we found two parameters that determine this:

 1. number of entries stored in the aggregation state
 2. demand on the catching-up throughput